OPEN DAY FRIDAY MAY 19th

-Learning For Life
+Learning for Life

 Our personalised approach to learning creates lifelong learners.

 At Village School, learning is promoted as an exciting, enjoyable, real and ongoing life experience.
 We balance the academic program with many real-life experiences.
-Village School provides the unique environment in which to implement this approach with ease due to smaller class sizes and its carefully planned philosophy.
+Village School provides a unique environment in which to implement this approach with ease due to smaller class sizes and its carefully planned philosophy.

 Conditions for effective learning

 Students learn better when they are interested in a topic and can see its relevance to their world and their lives.
 This helps students to be motivated learners, engaged with the learning activities and interested to explore and understand further.
+With a variety of hands-on activities that suit each child’s individual learning style and level of understanding, our students use interactions and feedback from others and their environment to reinforce their understanding.

+To ensure that children remain challenged without feeling overwhelmed, we provide a positive learning environment and personalised support as required to help them learn and grow.
 We make the assumption that each child learns in a unique way and at different rates, therefore no single teaching method suits.
 While literacy and numeracy will always be a top priority, we also foster each child’s special talents and try to discover his or her own particular path to achieving these outcomes.

 From the beginning Village School has used progressive teaching methods which are now currently endorsed by the work and research of such people as: